Psychologist

 There are many reasons why men and women suffer from low self-esteem.
 Perceived lack of self-worth, uncontrollable jealousy, relationship break-ups, high levels of anxiety or stress, inability to think positively, mild depression, and many other issues affect our self-esteem.
 Most people feel badly about themselves from time to time, and this is very normal.
 However, low self-esteem is common for too many people, especially those who experience depression, anxiety, phobias, delusional thinking, addiction, or who have an illness or a disability.
 If you are one of these people, you may go through life feeling bad about yourself needlessly.

-Psychological therapy and life coaching can be very effective at building self-esteem and self-confidence.
-A psychotherapist or life coach can offer you a wide variety of self-help resources and provide practical solutions to self-esteem problems.
-Treatment can focus on what to do and what not to do.
+With my clients I use a variety of therapeutic methods and typically start by focusing on what to do and what not to do.
 For example, the "do list" will focus on your needs and desires, on your strengths and successes, on using positive affirmations and visualization, on developing and working to achieve your goals, and on trusting your intuition and your feelings to make the right decisions.
 On the other side is the "do not list": do not always try to please others; don't neglect yourself; don't be overly self- critical; don't pretend to be anything that you're not; and don't listen to other's who try to convince you that you are dumb, uncaring, wrong, or any other negative thing.

 Life and living is difficult and even your best efforts will not always successful.
 But having a healthy and realistic sense of self-esteem can assist you in managing the ups and downs of life and help you to achieve the success and happiness you deserve.